Battery demand is rising worldwide

 - Using its technology to achieve a CAPEX saving 30% and an OPEX saving of 10%, while with solid-state technology a CAPEX saving of 70% and OPEX saving of 30%

-- Using the world's first 3D-printing production process, where solid-state batteries can be mass-produced.
+- Use of the world’s first 3D screen printing production process, with which solid-state batteries can be mass-produced.

 - Using its technology to increase energy density by 20%, and by 100% when solid-state technology is used